RBA: Interest Rates Will Stay Low

 Car Financing is on the Rise

 The lowered cash rate has driven steady growth in the demand for new cars in the last five months.
-More people have been open to buying a car on finance, thanks to the relatively low interest rates.
+More people have been open to car financing in brisbane, thanks to the relatively low interest rates.

 Intense Demands may Result in Supply Shortages